ChainSafe/Multix/README.md

 # Multix

-## an interface to easily manage complex multisigs.
+### an interface to easily manage complex multisigs.

+### Play with Multix on https://multix.chainsafe.io/

 This repo contains the code to run an indexer see `./packages/squid` and a front-end, see `./packages/ui`.